Videos of the Cathedral Choir unless otherwise stated.

 Organ recital in St Bartholomew’s

-On Saturday evening, 23 November 2019, the then Cathedral Director of Music Cameron Luke gave his first ever recital in the southern hemisphere, on the organ of St Bartholomew’s Church in Makhanda/ Grahamstown.
+On Saturday evening, 23 November 2019, the Cathedral Director of Music at the time, Cameron Luke, gave a recital on the organ of St Bartholomew’s Church in Makhanda/ Grahamstown.
 Listen to him playing “Penguins’ Playtime” by Nigel Ogden.